olfa929/Strive/README.md

 ## Model Training

-The AI model used in StriveAI was trained using Google Colab.
+The prediction model used in StriveAI was trained using [Google Colab]().
 You can find the training code and methodology in our [training notebook](https://colab.research.google.com/drive/1Ejv6TZXQWFKXviYrWUpvPiILPFk6jPS0?usp=sharing&fbclid=IwY2xjawMyck5leHRuA2FlbQIxMABicmlkETFydVZBcW1ndVlkWDlqWEkxAR6Gig4ylFWtqvXZaUMz1EGWUvcihoGqq-asrUf4eAln-DdZ8-1Aet52d11SKA_aem_ZhuDXyO4EyuhLvQaAiWu0A#scrollTo=Vp464D6qOejX).

 The notebook contains:
 - Data preprocessing steps